-For most manufacturers, the first thing that comes to mind when you have some extra disposable income is new machinery or equipment.
+For most manufacturers, the first thing that comes to mind when you have capital to invest is new machinery / equipment.
 Here at Black Line Group, we help manufacturers find qualifying R&D Tax Credit activities in their business, which can give them tens of thousands to millions of dollars in tax credits that they can reinvest in their business -- often in new or upgraded equipment.

 But when does it make sense to invest in software?
-We sat down with our VP and Manufacturing Practice Leader, John Madsen, to discuss the various aspects to consider when looking into investing money back into your business.
+We sat down with our VP and Manufacturing Practice Leader, John Madsen, to discuss various alternatives for additional investment in your business.
 A software investment could mean helping your business grow faster, be more competitive, and increase profitability.

 Evaluating Your Current Software

 Do you have security or business reliability concerns?
-Is your current system no longer supported or does it crash often?
-Take note of what your employees are doing to solve the inefficiencies of your current platform.
+Is your current system no longer supported by the vendor or does it crash often?
+How well is it meeting your current business needs?
+Take note of what your employees are doing to solve the inefficiencies in your current software platform.
 "Your team can be innovative in solving problems, but at what cost?" says John.
-"Are they making excel sheets to track data outside of the system?
+"Are they making excel spreadsheets to track data outside of the system?
 Are they handwriting notes from several screens to collect data?
 Are your customer service people walking the shop floor gathering data to answer customer questions?
-All of these are signs that point to it being time for a software update."
+All of these are signs it may be time to consider a software upgrade."

-When implementing new software, another consideration is how will the new system talk to your payroll, management system, quoting software, or other systems?
-Have a defined objective for the new system like resource planning, job flow, identifying labor cost, and monitoring equipment output.
+When implementing new software, another consideration is how the new system talk to your existing systems?
+Also, it’s important to have a defined objective for the new system like resource planning, job flow, identifying labor cost, and monitoring equipment output.
 What is the problem you are trying to solve?
-Is your goal to run lights out?
-What do you need from your software to manage a system that would support artificial intelligence?
-Knowing the soft cost of operating your current system with stagnant data can play a part in your decision to upgrade your operating system.
-True, the purchase of new equipment is often an easier ROI, but at some point, the operating system must be addressed.
-Smart planning and research and development considerations can help you identify opportunities for cash flow in this area if the R&D Tax Credit is used.
+Looking ahead, what data do you need from your software systems to support artificial intelligence?

 The Four-Part Test